Celebrity hairstylist reveals the trending cut for 2026, and it’s ‘90s inspired

 With Living Proof’s signature fresh-apple scent, this smooth styling spray sets out to detangle, boost shine and tame frizz through humidity – all while protecting your strands up to 232C.

-As for her final recommendation, Jordanna looks to Centred’s en-root scalp oil (£36, Selfridges.com) “to keep hair fresh and clean so the movement is on point.”
+As for her final recommendation, Jordanna looks to Centred’s en-root scalp oil (£36, Wearecentred.com) “to keep hair fresh and clean so the movement is on point.”
 Healthy, voluminous hair incoming.

 Read more: 10 best volumising hair products for bouncy hair, tested by a beauty expert